UrbanInstitute/nccs/_datasets/postcard.md

 ---
 title: Form 990-N ePostcard Filers
 date: 2023-05-27
-description: A comprehensive panel of nonprofit organizations that file IRS form 990.
+description: A database of small nonprofits that do not file full 990 forms.
 categories:
   - 990N
   - grassroots